 Need a GCSE or A-Level Maths Tutor?
 How to Find One You Can Trust

-The short answer: yes — a good GCSE or A-Level maths tutor can turn the subject a student dreads into the one they walk into the exam feeling ready for.
-The hard part is not finding a tutor; it is finding the right one.
-The fastest way to do that is to pick a tutor whose track record you can actually see, rather than one whose profile simply reads well.
-On Tutorwise every tutor carries a live credibility score built from real activity and verification, so you can judge who is genuinely reliable before you book — not guess from a friendly photo and a five-star average.
+The short answer: a good GCSE or A-level maths tutor can turn the subject a student dreads into the one they walk into the exam feeling ready for.
+The hard part is not finding a tutor — the marketplaces are full of them — it is finding the right one and knowing you can trust them before you pay.
+The fastest way to do that is to choose a tutor whose track record you can actually see, rather than one whose profile simply reads well.
+On Tutorwise every tutor carries a live credibility score built from real activity and verification, so you judge who is genuinely reliable before you book — not guess from a friendly photo and a five-star average.

 Maths is the subject where a small gap early quietly becomes a large one by exam season.
 A student who missed the knack of rearranging equations at the start of GCSE can spend two years feeling behind for no good reason.
 The right tutor closes that gap and, just as importantly, rebuilds the confidence that went with it.
-This guide covers when a tutor is worth it, what GCSE and A-Level maths each demand, and — the part most guides skip — how to tell a trustworthy tutor from a well-marketed one.
+This guide covers when a tutor is worth it, what GCSE and A-level maths each actually demand, how the exam boards and tiers differ, and — the part most guides skip — how to tell a trustworthy tutor from a well-marketed one.

 Do you need a tutor, or just more practice?

 Not every dip needs a tutor.
-If a student is broadly keeping up and simply needs to do more past papers, a good textbook and a routine may be enough.
-A tutor earns their place when the problem is specific and stuck: a topic that will not click no matter how many times it is explained in class, marks that have plateaued despite effort, or a confidence knock that has turned into avoidance.
-A one-to-one session can do what a class of thirty cannot — find the exact step where the understanding breaks and rebuild from there.
+If a student is broadly keeping up and simply needs to do more past papers, a good textbook and a steady routine may be enough.
+A tutor earns their place when the problem is specific and stuck: a topic that will not click no matter how many times it is explained in class, marks that have plateaued despite real effort, or a confidence knock that has turned into avoidance.
+A one-to-one session does what a class of thirty cannot — it finds the exact step where the understanding breaks and rebuilds from there.

-A-Level maths is a different animal.
-It is deeper, faster, and split across pure maths, mechanics and statistics.
-The jump from GCSE catches out even strong students, because A-Level assumes fluency GCSE never required.
-A good A-Level tutor bridges that jump deliberately, keeps pace with a demanding specification, and can teach the reasoning behind a method rather than just the steps.
-If you are hiring for A-Level, ask directly whether the tutor has taught the specific exam board and modules your student is taking.
+A-level maths is a different animal.
+It is deeper, faster, and built from pure maths alongside applied strands in mechanics and statistics, all examined together rather than picked from a menu.
+The jump from GCSE catches out even strong students, because A-level assumes an algebraic fluency GCSE never required.
+A good A-level tutor bridges that jump deliberately, keeps pace with a demanding specification, and teaches the reasoning behind a method rather than only the steps.
+Further Maths is a separate qualification again, taken alongside A-level Maths by students heading for maths-heavy degrees, and it needs a genuine specialist — do not assume an A-level tutor covers it.
+If you are hiring for A-level, ask directly whether the tutor has taught your student's exact exam board and the specific applied content they will sit.

 The real problem: a good profile is not a good tutor

 Here is where most searches go wrong.
 Tutoring marketplaces are full of confident profiles, polished photos and near-perfect star ratings.
-The trouble is that those signals mostly tell you how good someone is at presenting themselves — not whether they turn up prepared, know the current syllabus, or have been checked to work with children.
-A five-star average built on three reviews is not evidence.
-Neither is a well-written bio.
+The trouble is that those signals mostly tell you how good someone is at presenting themselves — not whether they turn up prepared, know the current specification, or have been checked to work with children.
+A five-star average built on a handful of reviews is not evidence, and neither is a well-written bio.

 What you actually want to know is harder to fake: does this tutor deliver, session after session?
 Are their credentials real?
 Have they been verified as who they say they are?
 Those are questions of credibility, and credibility is something you should be able to see, not take on trust.
 We wrote a plain-English version of this for parents in how to choose a tutor you can actually trust — the short version is: verify, do not simply like the look of.